 What is the HR Manager Career Path?

-Human resources managers are HR professionals, responsible for human resource management.
-This includes both the administrative and the strategic aspects of the HRM.
+Human resources managers are HR professionals, responsible for managing human resources and the ongoing operations in the HR department.
+This includes both the administrative and strategic aspects of Human Resource Management (HRM).

 What Does an HR Manager’s Career Path Look Like?